 QUESTION: I think I understand that Congress can delegate its legislative power to executive and administrative agencies, but cannot subsequently retract it (Such a “legislative veto” is unconstitutional.
 INS v.
 Chadha).
 We also talked about the exceptional conditions in which just one house can act alone (impeachments, presidential elections, treaty ratification, etc.).
 What I’m not sure of is what exactly Congress as a whole CAN veto?

-whether Congress's action might be characterized as a "veto" -- a rejection of administration policy.
+ANSWER: What matters is not whether Congress's action might be characterized as a "veto" -- a rejection of administration policy.
 What matters is whether Congress, when it acts to affect the rights and responsibilities of persons outside the legislative branch, has followed all of the requirements of the lawmaking process set out in Article I. That was the real (and only) problem in Chadha.